 The photo above is showing the floaters used during the deployment by PPA&Krah in a project in Peru

-4 Production technology
+4 Marine Structured Pipelines KRAH: Production technology

-By the way, the same Krah machines can also produce solid wall pipes in a maximum diameter of DN/ID 5000mm; with the same normalization – EN12201 – of axially extruded pipes, beside structured wall KMP pipes.
-It is easy to reach a homogenous solid wall thicknesses of 200 mm to 300 mm (with no sagging, no voids and no blisters).
+By the way, the same Krah machines can also produce solid wall pipes in maximum diameter of DN/ID 5000mm; with the same normalization – EN12201 – of axially extruded pipes, besides structured wall KMP pipes.
+It is easy to reach a homogenous solid wall thickness of 200 mm to 300 mm (with no sagging, no voids and no blisters).
 The production technology can be extended to all interested Krah pipe producers who will produce Krah Marine Pipes under Krah supervision and license.
 The latest production line called KR800-max is controlling the homogenous wall structure continuously.

 Production line KR800 – MAX – able to produce KMP up to DN/ID 4000mm